The Monk Nobody Asked For

 • Pressing Palm.
 When you hit a creature with an unarmed strike, you can expend one Kensei die to attempt to drive the target back.
 You add the Kensei die to the attack’s damage roll, and if the target is Large or smaller, it must make a Strength saving throw.
 On a failed save, you push the target up to 15 feet away from you.

 • Shikake Advance.
-You can knock a target off its guard.
 As a Bonus Action, choose one creature within 5 feet of you as your target and expending one Kensei die, you can add your Kensei die to your next attack roll made against the target before the end of your current turn.

 • Thrusting Slash.
 When you make a melee weapon attack on your turn using a kensei weapon, you can expend one Kensei die to increase your reach for that attack by 5 feet.
 If you hit, you add the Kensei die to the attack's damage roll.